 Pricing and Plans

 Experian offers 3 plans.
 You have the option to choose either Plus and Premium tiers in all 3.
 If you choose Plus, you will get basic protection services.
 However, if you desire a more comprehensive level of ID protection then signing up for Premium will make more sense.

 The monthly charges range from $9.99 a month to $29.99 a month.
 Moreover, the signup is risk-free as you can “test drive” any plan you choose free of charge for 30-days and canceling your membership won’t be a hassle.

 You will also be liable for a decent discount if you sign up for their annual plan – you can net a discount of 17% on annual signup!
 Let’s take a closer look at their pricing:

-3. Family Plan with 2 Adults and Up to 10 Children
+With 2 Adult and Up to 10 Children

 In a comparison of LifeLock vs Experian, if your primary objective is to get ID protection at an affordable price then choosing Experian will make more sense but if you want more thorough protection and price is not an issue then LifeLock will serve you well.

 Other articles for you:

 - InfoArmor vs Identity Guard: Which one’s right for you?